wellbeing, healing and disease prevention

 - NEVER do a liver cleanse and NEVER give/feed your pet the following foods:

-- apple cider vinegar, is bad for the liver;
+- apple cider vinegar, as it is bad for the liver;

 - fermented foods, such as kimchi and kombucha as they are bad for the liver;